markz002/Case_Study_1/README.md

 The primary objective of the study is to compare HIV self-test kit ordering rates across three platform types (social media, dating apps, and information search sites) during two recruitment waves.

-The secondary objective is to evaluate the association of key moderating variables¡ªsubstance use, psychological readiness to test, and perceptions and attitudes related to HIV testing¡ªwith the ordering of HIV self-testing kits.
+The secondary objective is to evaluate the association of key moderating variables-substance use, psychological readiness to test, and perceptions and attitudes related to HIV testing-with the ordering of HIV self-testing kits.

 ## 2. Replicated Results